GabrielCee27/CS220_P3_Crypto_Miner/README.md

 Using any of the `kudlick` machines (in our 220 classroom), what is the highest performance you were able to achieve in terms of hashes per second?
 What configuration did you use (`NONCES_PER_TASK`, number of threads, block data, compiler options)?

 * NONCES_PER_TASK: 120
-* Number of threads:
+* Number of threads: 5
-* Block data:
+* Block data: 'Hello CS 220!!!'
-* Compiler options:
+* Compiler options: -O3